Gluten Free & Vegan Banana Bread

 - Place a large plate or a chopping board over the tin as a ‘lid’, and flip the tin around so it’s upside-down.
 Gently peel away the baking paper.

-This is one of our favourite banana recipes for breakfast, and it’s super-easy and healthy, too.
+This is one of our favourite banana recipes for breakfast, and it’s super-easy and healthy, too (and I even made it at Easter once!).
 What better way to start the day?